alejandrovrojas/prettier-plugin-groq/readme.md

 ### Integration

 When installed locally, the plugin should automatically be picked up by your editor if it supports Prettier ([VS Code](https://github.com/prettier/prettier-vscode), [Sublime Text 3](https://packagecontrol.io/packages/JsPrettier)).
-When installed globally, the plugin is picked up by the prettier CLI as well:
+When installed globally, the plugin is picked up by the prettier CLI:

 ```
 prettier -w file.groq